RafaellaRomer/SAS/2_Macros_Nested_Macro.md

 <img width="169" height="119" alt="image" src="https://github.com/user-attachments/assets/6dbb71fc-e4bc-496f-89b1-aea7eb575e7c" />

-The &&variable do not resolve the &a after && (&b), because the tird rule says that will read till all the rules are resolved.
-There far, when it try to execute && as b, theres no & for a, so it keeps the a resolution as last one
+The &&variable becomes a &a variable in the next level, after read &&, so it keeps returning th e&a value
 ```
 %let b=10;
 %let a= b;

 %put ----> &b;
 %put ----> &a;
-%put ----> &&a; /* a incomplete, so doesn't take the doble & for b */
+%put ----> &&a; /* a
 %put ----> &&&a;

 ```